bee-Michi/BOTW/readme.md

 If you want to learn about the new features of the softwere, go to changes.txt.

+## Releases:

+Ther is not a relese time, but betas and test are relesed a day here and a day there!

 ## Creator:

 This project was created by: